 |Category Name:||Administration and Operations|

-State-owned, privately owned, or rental vehicles for which transportation costs are to be reimbursed by the SUNY College at Brockport, will be used only for official College business.
+State-owned, leased, privately-owned, or rental vehicles for which transportation costs are to be reimbursed by SUNY Brockport, will be used only for official College business.

-When available, State-owned or rental vehicles will be used for Official College business rather than privately owned vehicles except where there are compelling reasons for doing otherwise.
-When a privately owned vehicle is used for Official College business, the mileage reimbursement rate may not exceed that approved by the State Comptroller.
+When available, State-owned, leased, or rental vehicles should be used for official College business rather than privately-owned vehicles, except where there are compelling reasons for doing otherwise.
+When a privately-owned vehicle is used for official College business, the mileage reimbursement rate may not exceed that approved by the State Comptroller.

 General Policy and Procedures

 - State vehicles will be operated in accordance with the guidelines, which are in the glove compartment of each State-owned, leased, or rented passenger vehicle.

 - When using a personal or rental vehicle, operators must adhere to the guidelines established within the Office of General Services’ Business Services Center’s Transportation by Car.

 - Student-owned vehicles may not be used for official College business.
 Official College business does not include instructional and research activities.
 Students on official Research Foundation business shall follow the Research Foundation Travel Handbook.

 - All designated drivers of State vehicles must have a valid driver license and must be an employee of New York State or under contractual agreement with New York State.
 LENS checks will be conducted on all drivers of State vehicles.

 - Whenever a State vehicle is requested, its destination and driver must be clearly designated on the Vehicle Request Form.